Abdominal cavity

-The abdominal cavity is a large body cavity in humans and many other animals that contains many organs.
+The abdominal cavity is a large body cavity in humans and many other animals that contains organs.
 It is a part of the abdominopelvic cavity.
 It is located below the thoracic cavity, and above the pelvic cavity.
 Its dome-shaped roof is the thoracic diaphragm, a thin sheet of muscle under the lungs, and its floor is the pelvic inlet, opening into the pelvis.

 Structure

 Organs

 Organs of the abdominal cavity include the stomach, liver, gallbladder, spleen, pancreas, small intestine, kidneys, large intestine, and adrenal glands.

 Peritoneum

 The abdominal cavity is lined with a protective membrane termed the peritoneum.
 The inside wall is covered by the parietal peritoneum.
 The kidneys are located behind the peritoneum, in the retroperitoneum, outside the abdominal cavity.
 The viscera are also covered by visceral peritoneum.

 Between the visceral and parietal peritoneum is the peritoneal cavity, which is a potential space.
 It contains a serous fluid called peritoneal fluid that allows motion.
 This motion is apparent of the gastrointestinal tract.
 The peritoneum, by virtue of its connection to the two (parietal and visceral) portions, gives support to the abdominal organs.

 The peritoneum divides the cavity into numerous compartments.
 One of these the lesser sac is located behind the stomach and joins into the greater sac via the foramen of Winslow.
 Some of the organs are attached to the walls of the abdomen via folds of peritoneum and ligaments, such as the liver and others use broad areas of the peritoneum, such as the pancreas.
 The peritoneal ligaments are actually dense folds of the peritoneum that are used to connect viscera to viscera or viscera to the walls of the abdomen.
 They are named in such a way as to show what they connect typically.
 For example, the gastrocolic ligament connects the stomach and colon and the splenocolic ligament connects the spleen and the colon, or sometimes by their shape as the round ligament or triangular ligament.